Study Abroad

 1. Engineering

-Throughout Czech, there is a massive shortage of civil engineers with new roading projects, government-funded infrastructure, and housing projects all needing staff.
-There are good employment opportunities abroad also. engineering also plays well – the foremost recent government data confirmed a median starting salary of $50,000 with strong growth potential as you progress.
+Throughout Czechia, there is a massive shortage of civil engineers with new roading projects, government-funded infrastructure, and housing projects all needing staff.
+There are good employment opportunities abroad also.
+Engineering also pays well; the most recent government data confirmed a median starting salary of $50,000 with strong growth potential as you progress.

 There are two pathways to becoming a knowledgeable engineer.
-The foremost common pathway is to finish a four-year Bachelor of Engineering degree with Honours. you’ll also complete a three-year Bachelor of Engineering Technology (BEngTech) degree to become an engineering technologist.
+The foremost common pathway is to finish a four-year Bachelor of Engineering degree with honors.
+You’ll also complete a three-year Bachelor of Engineering Technology (BEngTech) degree to become an engineering technologist.

 Cons: Working from remote locations/away from home.